hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 ---

-The "general settings & multipliers" section is likely to be the only one touched by the vast majority of mod users.
-It primarily contains various booleans (true/false statements) that control the script's features, and multipliers that alter associated values.
+<p align="justify">The "general settings & multipliers" section is likely to be the only one touched by the vast majority of mod users.
+It primarily contains various booleans (true/false statements) that control the script's features, and multipliers that alter associated values.</p>

 <p align="center"><ins><b>Example Boolean:</b></ins></p>
 <p align="center"><img title="" src="../../00 - Assets/Example_Boolean.png" title="BooleanExample" alt="Example_Boolean.png" width="552"></p>